-Table 3 tests the robustness of my main results and finds a range of estimates that suggest community college enrollment increased between 4.0 and 5.3 percentage points.
-Thus the positive estimates are not sensitive to appropriate changes to the sample composition, though the initial 5.3 percentage point estimate falls on the upper end of the distribution.
-Table 3 reproduces the original results on two-year, four-year, and no college attendance in the first column, then shows results for alternate samples, including: three additional control states with strong 10th grade PSAT coverage (column 2), students who did not take the 10th grade PSAT but did take the 11th grade PSAT or SAT exam (column 3), and the larger of sample of 48 states based on 10th grade PSAT (column 4) and all students (column 5).6 Appendix Table 1 shows results for the same samples but after removing school-level covariates and using high school fixed effects, with similar results.
+upper end of the distribution.
+Table 3 reproduces the original results on two-year, four-year, and no college attendance in the first column, then shows results for alternate samples, including: three additional control states with strong 10th-grade PSAT coverage (column 2), students who did not take the 10th-grade PSAT but did take the 11th-grade PSAT or SAT exam (column 3), and the larger sample of 48 states based on 10th-grade PSAT (column 4), and all students (column 5).8 Table A1 shows results for the same samples but after removing school-level covariates and using high school fixed effects, with similar results.
 I then move in the other direction and shrink the size of my sample using matched comparison groups, both exact matching (column 6) and nearest neighbor matching (column 7); these choices are described in the Data section above.
-In Appendix 1 I show results based on a related but alternate synthetic control design.
-Separately, I also find no evidence of changing cohort composition across years that might explain any of the observed treatment effects.7
+In Appendix B, I show results based on a related but alternate synthetic control design.
+Separately, I also find no evidence of changing cohort composition across years that might explain any of the observed treatment effects.9